btoll/rupert-fp/README.md

     .then(data => console.log(data))
     .catch(err => console.error(err));

-Note that the callbacks suffer from the same unnecessary nesting as described in the `FunctionNesting` rule.
+Note that the callbacks suffer from the same unnecessary nesting as described in the `PointFree` rule.
 To fix this, the sample could be even further simplified:

     new Promise((resolve, reject) =>
         setTimeout(() => resolve('foo'), 1000)